Feluda: Inspiration from Sherlock Holmes

 Feluda is a big admirer of Sherlock Holmes.
 In Kailash Choudharyr Pathar, he praises the way Holmes used to draw significant conclusions from subtle observations.
 In Londone Feluda, during a visit to Baker Street, he refers to Holmes as the "master" (Bengali: guru) of all private detectives.

-Satyajit Ray had deep interests in crime fiction and he read all of Sherlock Holmes fictions in his school days.
-And when Ray himself started writing on crime fictions, unsurprisingly, the character Sherlock Holmes inspired his writings.
+Satyajit Ray had deep interests in crime fiction and he read all of the Sherlock Holmes stories in his school days.
+And when Ray himself started writing crime fiction, unsurprisingly, the character Sherlock Holmes inspired his writings.
 Feluda's character resembles Sherlock Holmes and Tapesh/Topshe's character resembles Dr Watson.
 In the stories of Feluda, he is displayed as a big admirer of Sherlock Holmes which he mentions multiple times.
 In Kailash Choudhury'r Pathar he praises the way Holmes used to draw large conclusions from observations.
 In Londone Feluda, when Feluda goes to Baker Street, he openly addresses Holmes as the "master" (Bengali: guru) of all private detectives.